KCL-BMEIS/OOP/week5A.md

 --

-Our template `Image` class is an example of compile-time polymorphism!
+Our template `Image` class is an example of *compile-time polymorphism*